Tony Blair sees 50-50 chance of another Brexit referendum

 “They have got to wake up to the fact that if you do Brexit your number-one priority is going to be keeping this place as an attractive place for investors to come.”

-He said European regulators would not want the centre of European finance - currently London - to be outside their orbit.
+He said European regulators would not want the center of European finance - currently London - to be outside their orbit.

 “Why give ourselves this problem in a field of the global economy where we are globally preeminent?”
 Blair said, adding that the government had cast aside the interests of the service sector.